hivemq/hivemq-mqtt-client/docs/quick_start.md

         });
 ```

 ## Disconnecting the client

-Once you are finished using the client, for example you've sent all the messages you wanted to send
+Once you are finished using the client, for example you've sent all the messages you wanted to send or the application
-or the application is shutting down, you simply call `disconnect()` on the client.
-As with the other
+is shutting down, you simply call `disconnect()` on the client.
-messages, you will receive a completable future where you can react to success or failure of the
+As with the other messages, you will receive a `CompletableFuture` where you can react to success or failure of the
 disconnect.